 Q: Why do you ask for a retainer?

 A: Retainer fees are collected so that our attorneys have an operating fund with which to represent you.
 Some legal proceedings can take a long time, and we don’t want to drag out that process by waiting for money to pay for some basic expenses associated with almost any legal case.
 Whether this money is used to cover filing fees, pay for an attorney to write motions on your behalf, or even cover the cost of complex legal research, you will be presented with an itemized account of how that retainer is spent.
-We believe in being good stewards of your resources, and keep records of how we spend our time on your case so that you can be confident that your money is being used wisely.
-While infrequent, if your case can be completed without using all of your retainer fee we will issue a refund for the unused portion.
-More often than not, cases cost more than the original retainer.
+We believe in being good stewards of your resources, and keep records of how we spend our time on your family law issue so that you can be confident that your money is being used wisely.
+While it doesn’t happen often, if your case can be completed without using all of your retainer fee we will issue a refund for the unused portion.
+It is more usual that divorce cases cost more than the original retainer.
 If this is the case you may be asked to pay an additional retainer, or we will provide you with a billing statement on a month to month basis.